 Do you accept insurance?

-We are not accepting insurance.
+We do not accept insurance and are considered out of network.
 We can, however, provide you with a statement with all the necessary codes which enables you to file directly with your insurance company for reimbursement.

 What happens in the initial session?

 The first session is all about making sure the client and therapist are a good fit.
-We will gather information about what brings you to the office at this particular time, and find out briefly the history of the current problem.
-We will then make a recommendation for treatment, and then you can decide if you want to proceed with that recommendation.
+We will gather information about what brings you to the office at this particular time, and discuss the history of the current problem.
+We will then make a recommendation for treatment; at that point you can decide if you want to proceed with that recommendation.